 2. Personal data for historical, statistical, scientific and study or research purposes

-In relation to this type of personal data, the Bill establishes that with respect to them there is a cause of legitimate interest that authorizes their processing, when the processing is carried out exclusively for historical, statistical, scientific purposes and for studies or research, all of which must serve purposes of public interest.
+In relation to this type of personal data, the new law establishes that with respect to them there is a cause of legitimate interest that authorizes their processing, when the processing is carried out exclusively for historical, statistical, scientific purposes and for studies or research, all of which must serve purposes of public interest.

 To process personal data for these purposes, the data controller must adopt and prove that it has complied with all the quality and security measures necessary to safeguard that the data is used exclusively for such purposes.